George Musgrove: Personality and family

-Musgrove could be brusque but was known as a kind-hearted, considerate employer of his artistes.
-He was reputed to value artistic quality over profitability.
+Musgrove was reputed to value artistic quality over profitability.

 Musgrove's marriage produced two daughters, Emily Musgrove and Rose Musgrove, an actress in comedies and Edwardian musical comedies.
 His eldest daughter, Lily Musgrove, married Melbourne barrister Casimir Zichy-Woinarski in 1898.

 His third daughter, Nancye Doris Stewart, was also known as Nancye Doris Lynton, (1893–1973), the child of his lover, actress and singer Nellie Stewart.

 His brother Harry Musgrove (c.
 1861 – 2 November 1931) was also involved in theatre management.
 He had two sons, Harry and Victor, and a daughter, actress Georgie Musgrove.

 Harry George Musgrove (c.
 1883 – 27 April 1951) who, with E. J. Carroll and Dan Carroll, founded the magnificent Prince Edward Theatre on Castlereagh Street, Sydney, later bankrupt.

 Legacy

 Musgrove Opera, an opera company which bears his name, was founded in Sydney in 2018.
 The company debuted at the Zenith Theatre, Chatswood with a production of "Pinocchio!" which subsequently toured to South Coast NSW.
 More recently, the company has performed a series of concerts in the Utzon Room at the Sydney Opera House.
 Australian conductor Lachlan Massey acts as its founding Artistic director.